 Away fans have been seated in the Shed End (South Stand) of the ground since 2005.
 It has a capacity of 6,831, with 3,000 seats usually allocated for visiting supporters.
 The other stands are the Matthew Harding Stand (10,884), the East Stand (10,925) and the West Stand (13,500).

-The ground also houses a football museum, with memorabilia and artefacts from Chelsea’s 107-year history, including the Champions League and FA Cup trophies from last season.
+The ground also houses a football museum, with memorabilia and artefacts from Chelsea’s 107-year history.
 It is the largest museum of its kind in the capital.

 A Foot in Both Camps:

 Forward Mark Stein had a hugely successful spell with Stoke City in the early 90s, playing 89 times in the league and scoring at a rate of more than one every two games, scoring 52.

 After Lou Macari vacated the manager’s post at the Victoria Ground to move to Celtic, Stein upped sticks to Chelsea and was equally as effective there, where he netted 21 times in 50 league games, including a run of scoring in seven consecutive matches.

 He had other significant spells in his career at Oxford United, Bournemouth and Dagenham and Redbridge, before retiring in 2004.
 He is currently physiotherapist at League One Crawley Town.

 On leaving the Britannia Stadium, take the A50 before merging onto the A500 westbound.